Fast and Simple Sorting Using Partial Information: Topological Heapsort with Lookahead

 We call the resulting algorithm \emph{topological heapsort with lookahead}.
-In full detail, the algorithm is as follows: Find the bottlenecks.
+In full detail, the algorithm is as follows: Find the bottlenecks and their levels.
 For each non-bottleneck vertex $w$, mark the bottleneck $v$ of the highest level such that $vw$ is an arc, if any.
-Initialize an array $B$ to contain the bottlenecks in increasing order by level up to and including the first marked one, or all of them if none are marked.
+Partition the bottlenecks into chunks, one ending at each marked vertex and possibly a last one containing the unmarked vertices after the last marked one.
+Initialize an array $B$ to contain the first chunk of bottlenecks, in increasing order by level.
 Initialize the heap $H$ to contain each source of $G$ except the lowest-level bottleneck, if any.
 Initialize a sorted list of vertices $L$ to empty.
 Repeat the applicable one of the following cases until $G$ is empty:

 \begin{itemize}

 \item [] Case 1: $H$ is non-empty, and either $B$ is empty or its minimum-level vertex is greater than $\Findmin(H)$.
 Set $v \gets \Deletemin(H)$.
 Delete $v$ from $G$, add $v$ to $L$, and insert any new non-bottleneck sources into $H$.